-The Department of Physics and Astronomy offers graduate programs leading to MSc and PhD degrees in either Physics or Astronomy.
+The Department of Physics and Astronomy offers graduate programs leading to MSc and PhD degrees in both disciplines.
 In considering Western, you are making an informed choice for your graduate experience.
-We passionately believe that our people, facilities and research opportunities are second to none.
+We believe our people, facilities and research opportunities are second to none.

-We encourage applications from students with undergraduate and/or MSc degrees in physics, applied physics, applied mathematics, astronomy, or other disciplines where students have taken upper level undergraduate and/or graduate level courses in the fundamental areas of physics.
-Students applying for the MSc Astronomy degree are not required to possess an undergraduate degree in Astronomy.
-A Physics (or possibly Engineering) degree is also acceptable.
+We encourage applications from students with undergraduate and/or Master's degrees in physics, applied physics, applied mathematics, astronomy, or other disciplines where students have taken upper-level undergraduate and/or graduate level courses in the fundamental areas of physics.

 Applicants to our program are not required to take the Graduate Record Exam (GRE).
 However, International students and domestic students with degrees from offshore Universities or Engineering degrees are strongly urged to write the GRE-Physics examination.
 Students who receive a mark with a rank in the upper third of those sitting the exam will be at a decided advantage over their peers for consideration of admission.